pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 ### Brief description of the example

-In this tutorial, we will expand on the example presented in the tutorial titled “Three-tier architecture” and available through this website.
+In this tutorial, we will expand on the example presented in the tutorial Three-tier architecture and available through this website.

 That example comprised an application that selects a random name from a database and shows a message saying “Hello {random name}!” on a browser.
 The database used was MySQL.